Get Approved for up to $35,000 in 3 minutes

 For example: Say your retirement fund holds $750,000.
 You no longer have a mortgage so you also have your house as an asset as needed for any reason.
 Your total yearly expenses come to around $40,000 per year.
 With these calculations, your retirement funds would last you 18 years and 8 months.
 However, if your yearly expenses are only $20,000 per year, this amount would last 37 years and 4 months.

-Is your net worth lower than the Canadian average or you just are looking to increase it?
-Not to worry, there are plenty of ways that you can do that.
-The key to this though, is understanding that substantial increases aren’t going to happen overnight.
-Increasing your overall net worth will take time whether you input small or large financial changes.
+Is your net worth lower than the Canadian average, or you just are looking to increase it?
+Do not worry; there are plenty of ways to do that.
+The key to this, though, is understanding that substantial increases aren’t going to happen overnight.
+Increasing your overall net worth will take time, whether you input small or large financial changes.

 Budgeting